Counselling and psychotherapy for common areas of concern

 Do you dread Christmas or occasions with your family or inlaws?

 You are not alone.

 Christmas is often an extremely stressful time for people who feel restricted in their families.
 Many clients come to therapy to talk about this.
 Often we work on understanding family relationships and having the confidence to set boundaries for yourself.
 Ultimately we focus on finding a way to be happier within yourself, amongst your family, and in any social setting or gathering of people.

 “I had the feeling that therapy was good for my writing very early on.” – Filmmaker Agnes Jaoui

 Therapy for ‘stuckness’ begins with self awareness.
 This can help any of us to be more authentic, aware or alive.
 It can also help us to understand other people.
 All of this can be valuable for anyone, and particularly for enhancing creative expression and life potential.

 “Acting is telling a story, and you’re part of telling that story… in some ways therapy helps more than acting class.
 You realize why you operate in certain ways.” – Heather Graham, ‘Psych Central.’

-Therapy helps you to find what you might need to explore in yourself, in order to move on.
+It helps you to find what you might need to explore in yourself in order to move on.
 Fear and self sabotage may be what is keeping you stuck.
 We will gently face this together.